SPARLING: Learning Latent Representations with Extremely Sparse Activations: Experiments

 \textbf{Examples.} Figure~\ref{fig:example} shows a few examples for one of our models' intermediate layers.
 As can be seen, all digits are appropriately identified by our intermediate layer, with very few dots (in these examples, none) falling away from a digit.
 Note that the activations are consistent from sample to sample---for example, in \digitcircle{}, motif C is used for digit 6 in both images.

-\textbf{Confusion matrices.} Figure~\ref{fig:confusion}, depicts appropriately permuted confusion matrices for each domain.
-Our model generally assigns each true motif to a channel or set of channels in the sparse layer.
-The main exception is that in \latexocr{}, the fraction bar is never recognized, and \texttt{()} are only sometimes recognized.
-In other seeds, \texttt{+} exhibits similar behavior to \texttt{()}.

 \textbf{Necessity of Extreme Sparsity} Figure~\ref{fig:error-vs-sparsity} shows our error metrics plotted against the sparsity, with the $x$-axis reversed to show progression in training time as we anneal $\delta$.
 As expected, as $\delta$ decreases, FPE decreases and FNE increases.
-More interestingly, we note a tradeoff between E2EE and CE: as $\delta$ decreases, E2EE increases and CE decreases substantially.
-This demonstrates a tradeoff between a more accurate overall model, which benefits from greater information present and a more accurate motif model, which benefits from a tighter entropy bound.
+More interestingly, we note a trade-off between E2EE and CE: as $\delta$ decreases, E2EE increases and CE decreases substantially.
+This demonstrates a trade-off between a more accurate overall model, which benefits from greater information present and a more accurate motif model, which benefits from a tighter entropy bound.
 Furthermore, CE is often substantially higher for even a 2-3$\times$ increase in $\delta$, demonstrating the need for extreme sparsity.

-\textbf{Baselines.} Table~\ref{fig:l1} shows the results of using $L_1$ as a method for encouraging sparsity.
-There are two weight regimes, where when $\lambda \leq 1$, we end up with high density (relative to the theoretical minimum) but low error, and when $\lambda \geq 2$, we end up with high-error model.
-Even in the latter case, the $L_1$ loss does not consistently push density down to the level of \technique{}, suggesting it might be insufficiently strong as a learning signal.
-In our experiments, the $KL$-divergence was unable to achieve a density below 0.1\%, even when we used a loss weight as high as $\lambda = 10^5$ and $3 \times 10^6$ steps (much more than was necessary for convergence of the $L_1$ model).
-Thus, we conclude that it is unsuitable for encouraging the kind of sparsity we are interested in.

-\textbf{Ablation} We compare our approach to ablations to evaluate our design decisions.
-First, including a batch normalization before the sparsity layer is crucial.
-Without a batch normalization layer, over 9 runs, the best model gets an E2EE of 71\%, in essence, it is not able to learn the task at all.
-Additionally, annealing (Algorithm~\ref{alg:train-loop}) is clearly necessary: when started with the annealing algorithm's final and penultimate $\delta$ values, the model converged to E2EE values of 68\% and 71\% respectively.
+This validates the Motif Identification Theorem, which relies on $\delta(\hat g) = \delta^*$ to make its guarantees.